 Now, as you don’t have an employer to do this on your behalf, it’s up to you to submit these periodic payments to the IRS and State.
 Thankfully, while an employer has to calculate these payments every pay period, you only need to cut the IRS a check “quarterly”.
 I add heavy quotes to quarterly because while the government calls them quarterly payments, they’re not due every three months.
-Refer to the table below for a breakdown of when payments are due and income from which months are being taxed.

-So How Do I Know How Much to Send?
+How Do I Know How Much to Send?

 As the name implies, the taxes you’re sending the IRS and State quarterly are based on what you estimate to earn during the year.
 For a seasoned freelancer, this shouldn’t be too tough, but for someone just dipping their toes in the self-employment pool, determining this number accurately can seem like a fruitless task.